+- 1. YSAC shall have the following standing committees: - a) Planning and Budgeting, which shall: - i.
+Prepare and present the County Youth Services Plan to the Council and the Cumberland County Board of Commissioners for review and approval, as required by law; - ii.
+Annually review status of the Youth Services Plan recommendations and findings and report to the Council.

 - iii.
-If necessary, determine the need for and call any special meetings of the full Council. - b) Planning and Budgeting, which shall: - i.
-Prepare and present the County Youth Services Plan to the Council, the Cumberland County Board of Commissioners, and the Juvenile Justice Commission for review and approval, as required in N.J.A.C.
-13:90-3.11. - ii.
-Annually review status of the Youth Services Plan recommendations and findings and report to the Council. - iii.
 Review and make recommendations on all funding proposals to the Council. - iv.
-Explore the need for affiliation agreements with service providers for Family Court. - v.
-Ensure the full Council is notified at the next available meeting of any budget modifications that reallocate funding which do not change the overall contract ceiling.
-These modifications may be approved solely by the Administrator, all other requests for budget or programmatic modification must vetted through the committee and then approved by the full Council. - c) Multi-Disciplinary Team (MDT), which shall: - i.
+Explore the need for affiliation agreements with service providers for Family Court. - b) Multi-Disciplinary Team (MDT), which shall: - i.
 Make recommendations to the Judge to limit use of detention (within the confines of public safety) to youth who must be detained in accordance with the law, and to move these cases to disposition as soon as possible. - ii.
 Advise the Judge on needs and service options for disposition. - iii.
-Assess sanctions and services to individual youth as a component of reentry following the commitment of a juvenile to the Juvenile Justice Commission by a judge of the Family Court. - d) Monitoring, which shall: - i.
+Assist the Juvenile Justice Commission in developing aftercare/parole case plans. - c) Monitoring, which shall: - i.
 Monitor and evaluate agencies who hold a contract with the county through the YSAC on an annual basis. - ii.
-Use monitoring tools as directed and supplied from the Juvenile Justice Commission.
+Use monitoring tools as directed and supplied from the Juvenile Justice Commission. - iii.

-- iii.
 Complete check-ins of contracted agencies to monitor program effectiveness on an as-needed basis throughout the year. - 2.
-All standing committees will seek to consider issues relating to education, training, community awareness and racial disparity in the juvenile justice system. - 3.
-All committees shall report to the full Council unless otherwise directed by the Chairperson with consent of the full Council. - 4.
-Committee membership shall consist solely of YSAC voting members.
+All standing committees will seek to consider issues relating to education, training, community awareness and racial disparity in the juvenile justice system - 3.
+All committees shall report to the full Council unless otherwise directed by the Chairperson with consent of the full Council.